acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-05-18-adder-python-docker.markdown

 >7
 ```

-Great, lets write a simple test to verify that everything is working as expected.

-## Writing a Test

-We will write the tests using `py.test`, a low boilerplate framework for writing tests.
-The `pipenv install` command includes an option for separating the development dependencies from the application dependencies.
+Great, everything looks correct on first glance.
+Because we're writing software that's executed more often than it's read, lets verify the behavior with a test.

+## Adder Verification

+There's a wide toolbox to choose from when testing Python software.
+Here, we choose a low boilerplate framework called [`pytest`](https://docs.pytest.org/en/latest/) to write tests.
+We can keep these dependencies separate from the production dependencies by adding the `--dev` option to the `install` command.

 ```bash
 $ pipenv install --dev pytest
 ```

+Again, here is a breakdown the anatomy of the code.

 {% highlight python %}
 # test_adder.py